 Dragging the mouse will rotate three-space around an axis within the plane of the screen.

 Dragging with the middle mouse button, or while the

 The readout at the bottom represents the rotation matrix for the coordinate axes (see below).
-Because the 4D to 2D projection is orthographic rather than in perspective, it is sometimes hard to tell what is in front and what is behind (far away things do not get smaller).
+Because the 3D to 2D projection is orthographic rather than in perspective, it is sometimes hard to tell what is in front and what is behind (far away things do not get smaller).
 Look at the colors at the overcrossings to get your orientation back if you get confused.
-All the line segments that are the same color are parpallel to the same coordinate axis.

 When you are done with the demonstration, click on the up button at the top of this page, or use your browser's back button to go back to the previous page.

 You can add the squares of the components in each column to see that the length of either coordinate vector remains the same, i.e. equal to one, throughout the rotation.